What Is Peritoneal Effusion?

 Diagnosing the Symptoms of Peritoneal Effusions

 Peritoneal effusions are a sign of a larger illness themselves and can emerge for a number of reasons, each of which can bring about different associated symptoms.
 For instance, malignant peritoneal mesothelioma patients may experience effusions coupled with bowel obstruction, weight loss and fever.
-The severity of symptoms may increase as more fluid collects within the peritoneal cavity.
+The severity of mesothelioma cancer symptoms may increase as more fluid collects within the peritoneal cavity.

 Symptoms Associated with Peritoneal Effusion